No surprise, the majority of the top ten billionaires have a tech or tech-enabled business.

 5. Judge the cultural fitness of the candidate

-Following are some creative and offbeat ways to source your developers in 2023:
+Q3.
+What are some creative ways to source and attract top developers to your company?

 A company can evaluate a developer’s skills by undertaking technical and skills tests available on platforms like HackerRank, HackerEarth, Coderbyte, etc.